spacelift-io/user-documentation/docs/integrations/api.md

 **POST** to _**https://example.app.spacelift.io/graphql**_

-{% hint style="info" %}
+!!! info
     Replace "example" with the name of your Spacelift account.
-{% endhint %}

 **Query:**